If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 He raised an eyebrow.
 ‘Isn’t that a love potion, Hermione?’

 Hermione turned scarlet and Ginny flushed as red as her hair.
-‘Harry, be serious,’ the bushy-haired witch hissed.
-‘Veela have the ability to charm most men.
-They look like very attractive women, but they’re not completely human.
-They’re trying to cheat by charming the referee!’
+‘Harry, be serious.
+The book said veela aren’t fully human and can use their magic to charm anyone who finds them attractive.
+They’re trying to cheat by influencing the referee!’

 Harry threw another, longer glance in the direction of the Bulgarian team’s cheerleaders.
 A faint thrill shot through him, but he took a deep breath and forced it down.
 ‘Interesting.
 I’m still curious why you were reading about amortentia, though?’